simicity/web103_finalproject/milestones/milestone2.md

 We needed to refine the system design/functionalities to draw the ERD and wireframe, but it helped us have a clearer understanding of our project goals.

+It was a bit challenging to think over the system details and to strike a balance between a more practical design and a less complex implementation.

 ### 3. What additional support will you need in upcoming units as you continue to work on your final project?

 Nothing in particular.